tytydraco/yessleep/out/My_neighbors_tenant_keeps_waving_at_me_I_think_something_is_very_wrong.md

 A chill ran down my spine.
 The whole scene was perturbing.

-That night, I lay awake in bed attempting to rationalize what I had seen.
+That night, I laid awake in bed attempting to rationalize what I had seen.

 I began to theorize- perhaps she was a recovering addict and suffering from withdrawals.
 Or maybe she was trying to kill a fly?